flip555/home_energy_hub/custom_components/home_energy_hub/README.md

 - Reconfigure any automations or dashboards that use these entities

 **Note**: Some features from previous versions have been temporarily removed as part of this architectural overhaul.
 These features will be re-added in future updates as we rebuild them on the new modular platform.

-## ⚠️ Disclaimer

-**Use at Your Own Risk**: This integration is intended for informational and control purposes only.
-All electrical installations should be performed by a qualified electrician.
-Ensure that all individual devices connected to this integration have their safety settings correctly configured.
-The developers are not responsible for any damage or issues that may arise from using this integration.

 ## Features